jjunac/cpp-cli/README.md

 #### CLI for C++ project by Jeremy Junac

 ## Prerequisites
-The CLI itself hasn't any dependencies, but if you want to use all the functionalities, you need :
+The CLI only need **Python 2.7**.
+But if you want to use all the functionalities, you will also need :
 * make
 * gcc/g++
 * gdb